markwpearce/bsc-plugin-update-main-args/README.md

 1. `npm install` to install all dependencies
 2. Open VSCode, run debug configuration `Debug Test App`

-It will display all the arguments that werethe following screen:
+It will display all the arguments that were passed to `main` like the following screen:

 ![Test App Screenshot](./images/update-main-args.jpg)